- Background on Grant Fund

 Use of Funds

 Proposals Submitted by Undergraduate and Graduate Students.
-Undergraduate students may apply for a summer stipend of up to $6,000 to cover living expenses.
-Graduate students may apply for a summer stipend of up to $8,000.
+Undergraduate students may apply for a summer stipend of up to $7,000 to cover living expenses.
+Graduate students may apply for a summer stipend of up to $9,000.
 Undergraduate and graduate students may also apply for grant funding to cover research-related costs.
-These include research-related travel, equipment, supplies, and services (such as expenses associated with IRB approved human subjects research or open source publishing), as well as costs related to the dissemination or implementation of the research results (collectively “Research-related Costs”).
+These include research-related travel, equipment, supplies, and services (such as expenses associated with IRB approved human subjects research or open-source publishing), as well as costs related to the dissemination or implementation of the research results (collectively “Research-related Costs”).
 Graduate and undergraduate students cannot directly apply for awards in the form of compensation, wages, or GE support.
 (A line item for student wages can, however, be included in a faculty member’s grant proposal.)

+Faculty should be aware that the grant fund cannot retroactively increase the amount of funds awarded, and faculty must ensure that the request covers anticipated expenses, such as OPE.
 Funds may not be used to cover indirect costs, although administrative expenses directly attributable to the research may be included as part of the budget proposal.
 Award monies may not be used for reimbursement or direct expenditure prior to the project start date.

 Project Timing and Duration

-RFP Released | December 2023 |
+RFP Released | November 2024 |

-Final date to submit application for 2024/2025 | February 1, 2024 |
+Final date to submit application for 2025/2026 | February 1, 2025 |

-Award decisions made | March 2024 |
+Award decisions made | March 2025 |

-Anticipated start date | Summer or Fall 2024 |
+Anticipated start date | Summer or Fall 2025 |

 Reporting dates | Every 6 months from project start date.
 Final report upon conclusion of the project. |